holoviz/panel/doc/tutorials/intermediate/structure_data_store.md

 ## Recap

-In this tutorial you have learned:
+In this tutorial, we've explored:

-- The `DataStore` design pattern has proven quite successful across a wide range of use cases.
+- The versatility of the `DataStore` design pattern, which adapts to diverse use cases.
-- The `DataStore` component receives `data` and `filters`.
-Based on the `data` and `filters` it *transforms* the data.
+- The seamless integration of `DataStore` and `View` components, enabling flexible data exploration and visualization.
-- One or more `View` components consumes the *transformed* data.
-- The components can be (re-)used for data exploration in notebooks and for building apps.
+- The reusability of these components across notebooks and standalone applications.

-## Resources
+Ready to apply these principles in your own projects?
+Let's embark on your Panel journey! 🚀